netresearch/dhl-online-retoure-m1/doc/src/OnlineReturns.rst

 If the problem cannot be resolved, you can contact the support team via the Support Portal or by sending an email to dhl.support@netresearch.de

-.. admonition:: About login data

-   If you don't know your login data, Portal ID, etc. then please **contact DHL directly** and ask to be registered for *Online Returns Variant 3*.